 The below example shows the View Underlying Data table of a report that was created by joining the Sales table and the Stores table.
 By default the option Sales and Related Tables will be selected.
 This option will display the data from both Sales and Stores in a single table.
 However if you wish to view the data only from the Stores table you can do so by selecting Stores from the View Data From dropdown.

 The View Underlying Data table that opens provides options to Show/Hide columns, search, filter and sort the data displayed.
 You can also export the underlying data into a variety of file formats like CSV, XLS, PDF and HTML.

 The Chart Drill Down option enables you to do deeper exploratory analytics on a chart.
-You can click on any point in the chart and visualize the underlying data points as a new chart.
-You can configure the drill path as you wish.
+Click on any point in the chart and visualize the underlying data points as a new chart.

 Zoho Analytics allows you to export charts that you have created into various file formats like CSV, PDF, XLS, HTML or Image files.
 To export a chart: